gabecavazos/gabecavazos/README.md

 <!--- Snapshot of Events -->
-- Data Science program just began on 17Jan2023! and am ready to begin collaborating on projects
+- 8+ year Data Analyst
-- Served in the **U.S. Army** in logistics, public affairs, media, and chemical
+- Served in the **U.S. Army** as an Intelligence Analyst
-- Graduated with a B.Sc. in **Chemistry** from Texas A&M University
+- Speaker at US Army Software Factory
-- Graduated with a B.Sc. in **Integrative Studies** from University of North Texas
+- Comedian, Producer, Entrepreur
-- 📫 Reach me at **keith.stateson@gmail.com**
+- 📫 Reach me at **gabecavazos3@gmail.com**

 <!--- My Websites -->